mprinc/docker.github.io/engine/install/linux-postinstall.md

     On a desktop Linux environment such as X Windows, log out of your session completely and then log back in.

-    On Linux, you can also run the following command to activate the changes to groups:
+    On Linux, you can also run the following command to <span class='definition'>activate the changes to groups</span>:

     ```bash
     $ newgrp docker